-10. ACQUISITIONS
+11. ACQUISITIONS

 On June 30 1999, the Company acquired all of the outstanding stock of CXT Incorporated (CXT), a Spokane, WA based manufacturer of engineered prestressed and precast concrete products primarily used in the railroad and transit industries.
-The purchase price of \$17,514,000 has been preliminarily allocated based on estimated fair values of the assets acquired and liabilities assumed.
+The purchase price of \$17,514,000 has been allocated based on fair values of the assets acquired and liabilities assumed.
 This allocation has resulted in acquired goodwill of approximately \$4,221,000, which is being amortized on a straight-line basis over twenty years.
-The Company expects to finalize all purchase accounting adjustments within one year of the acquisition.